-Travelling with a baby will undoubtedly slow you down.
+Travelling through Japan with a little one will undoubtedly slow you down.
 One of the downsides is that you won’t be able to visit as many locations as you’d have wanted.
 You should, therefore, always consider planning activities that are close to one another.

 Ensure you travel slower and allow plenty of time for baby to be changed, fed or to be rocked to sleep.

 Don’t forget to schedule some downtime for you too, otherwise, you might get exhausted.

 Because it can be so tricky getting from point A to B in Japan with a baby I also highly recommend that you minimize the number of cities you will be visiting.

 So pick 1-3 cities for your trip and keep it simple and easy.
 Tokyo with a baby is lots of fun, and so is Osaka!

 5. Be Prepared for the Flight to Japan